 One of the most popular garden flowers around, zinnias are one of the best flowers to plant in September.
 They come in a wide variety of colors, and their tall stalks make it nearly impossible to miss these beautiful blooms in the garden.
 They’re also key in attracting pollinators at the end of the season.

 Unlike most of the plants on this list, however, zinnias aren’t perennials.
-Instead, they’re annuals, which means you’ll need to replant them each year in order to enjoy these bright flowers.
+Instead, they’re annuals, meaning you’ll need to replant them each year to enjoy these bright flowers.
 Thankfully, you’ll only need to buy seeds once as you can harvest and preserve seeds from your flowers the first year.

 The Featured Image